 He glanced at the fighting men.
 What a pain, he thought, continuing with his drink.
 Perhaps he'd stay a little bit to see how this fight would end, and then he would either intervene or leave.
 As the scuffle continued, Kaiser heard the bartender grumble.
 "Can't bring this anywhere else every day," he muttered, his voice barely audible over the cheering and screaming.

 Kaiser tilted his head, glancing again over his shoulder.
 "Do you know why they're fighting?" he asked, unsure on the cause of the fight.
 Perhaps if they needed it, he could… help them.

 The bartender shrugged.
-"Something about a magic coin, light if I know."
+"Something about a magic coin, hell if I know."
 He resumed the polishing of his glass.
 Behind Kaiser, one of the fighters hefted a chair and smashed it over his opponent's head.

 His interest piqued, Kaiser turned around on his stool.
 "Magic coins, hm?"
 He stood up and walked over to the men fighting.
 "I will only ask you nicely to stop fighting once," he told them calmly with a smile.